Nicolas-Botelho/leds-tools-public/docs/made/update/features.md

 ## 3. The program should be reworked to use event-based programming paradigm

-Change the MADE source code so that it works with being event-based and no longer condition-checking
+Change the MADE source code so that it works with event-based and no longer with condition-checking.